keithrozario/aws_lambda_for_python_developers/docs/01_console.md

 ![Create Function](images/01/step_06_test.png)

-> Still don't believe me?
-Now let's edit code
+You're probably still skeptical.
+Now let's edit code and see what we get.

-**Step 7:** Scroll down to the `Function Code` section, and paste the following code into the designer:
+**Step 7:** Scroll down to the **Function code** section, and paste the following code into the designer:

 ```python
 def lambda_handler(event, context):